How Pharma Benefits with

 Here come some of the examples that illustrate how pharmaceutical companies support doctors’ and caregivers’ efforts.

-Another mHealth app designed for Merck & Co. – ChemoDiary – is focused on cancer patients undergoing complex chemotherapy.
-The app collects symptoms and side effects during chemo treatment, encourages patients to self-track their reaction to medication, maintain treatment calendar and share personalized medical condition reports with authorized healthcare providers.
+Another healthcare app designed for Merck & Co. – ChemoDiary – is focused on cancer patients undergoing complex chemotherapy.
+This mobile app collects symptoms and side effects during chemo treatment, encourages patients to self-track their reaction to medication, maintain treatment calendar and share personalized medical condition reports with authorized healthcare providers.
 As a result, doctors receive relevant, up-to-date information on how patients react to chemo medication and can remotely follow every step of a complex treatment process.

-What patient engagement tools have to do with clinical trials and research
+What patient engagement mobile apps have to do with clinical trials and research

 Pharmaceutical companies conduct thousands of clinical trials and researches annually.
 It’s a long way for drugs and medical procedures to go from R&D to tried-and-true stage, and a complex process that involves multiple players – sponsors, investigators, doctors, nurses, caregivers and patients.
 The last two make the core, as caregivers oversee the compliance and patients act as the subjects to provide data.